ENCCS/intermediate-mpi/content/derived-datatypes.rst

 Indexed
   This type allows to have non-homogeneous separations between the elements.
-  Each displacements is intended as a multiple of the extent of the old type.
+  Each displacement is intended as a multiple of the extent of the old type.

   .. signature:: |term-MPI_Type_indexed|